 Join fellow Alumni in this once-in-a-lifetime trip to see the last remaining apes in Uganda, affectionately called the “Pearl of Africa” by Winston Churchill.
 Only 800 mountain gorillas still make their home in the primeval forests of central Africa.
-This trip enables you to intimately experience these animals and other primates in their natural habitat, while learning first-hand about the history and cultural heritage of this fascinating country.
+This trip enables you to intimately experience these animals and other primates in their natural habitat while learning first-hand about the history and cultural heritage of this fascinating country.

 Your journey will begin in Entebbe- a small town on the shores of Lake Victoria and in close proximity to the vibrant Ugandan capital of Kampala.
 Built on seven hills, it is the gateway to the interior.
 Traveling to Murchison Falls National Park will bring to the site where “The African Queen” was filmed featuring the famous Humphrey Bogart.
 The Victoria Nile bisects this park and finally squeezes through an 8-meter (26.2 feet) gorge that forms the falls.
-Here you will get a taste of the East African wild life and a haven for bird watchers.
+Here you will get a taste of the East African wildlife and a haven for bird watchers.
 In Kibale Forest — one of the loveliest and varied tracts of tropical forest in Uganda — you will come face to face with 13 species of primates including chimpanzees.
 Not for the faint-hearted, this is an adrenaline rush listening for their screeching chatter as they search for fruit and berries.

-Traverse past Africa’s third highest mountain- the Rwenzoris – or Mountains of the Moon and World Heritage site to Queen Elizabeth National Park.
+Traverse past Africa’s third-highest mountain- the Rwenzoris – or Mountains of the Moon and World Heritage site to Queen Elizabeth National Park.
 Named after the reigning British monarch, it is one of the most popular parks in Uganda and the place to see the famous tree-climbing lions.

-For those who wish to continue with the gorilla trekking adventure, optional journeys have been added for safari in Kenya or Tanzania.
+For those who wish to continue with the gorilla trekking adventure, optional journeys have been added for a safari in Kenya or Tanzania.